✅ Jammed Winch — Free It Without Breaking Anything

 Cleaning

-Regular cleaning is essential for maintaining a winch in good working condition.
+Regular cleaning is key for maintaining a winch in good working condition.

 Dirt, mud, and debris are common in outdoor environments where winches are frequently used.